From traditional machine building to smart industry

 On Thursday December 6, the Machinebouw Event took place for the 5th time.
 This year’s key question was: ‘How do suppliers contribute to making good solutions?’
 Through an extensive range of lectures with different topics, visitors could gain detailed insight into the practical applicability of terms such as smart industry, Industry 4.0 and Industrial IoT.

 We attended the event for the second year in a row.
 We spoke with visiting machine builders about easily and securely connecting their machines to the cloud, to gain access to their machines from anywhere at anytime and provide better and faster service to their customers.
-By using Cloud Logging on IXON’s all-in-one IXplatform, users can collect and analyse technical data and use it for machine optimization, predictive maintenance and reducing machine downtime.
+By using Cloud Logging on IXON’s all-in-one IXON Cloud, users can collect and analyse technical data and use it for machine optimization, predictive maintenance and reducing machine downtime.
 In collaboration with Dinnissen Process Technology, we held a seminar about the transition from traditional machine building to smart industry and the benefits for machine builders.

-Perry Koning from Dinnissen kicked-off the presentation by taking the audience along on their journey of deciding on a remote access solution.
-Dinnissen, founded in 1948, is a leading player famous for its expertise, products and tailor-made solutions in the world of powders and granules – developed, tested and produced in-house.
+Perry Koning from Dinnissen kicked-off the presentation by taking the audience along on their journey of deciding on an industrial remote access solution.
+Dinnissen, founded in 1948, is a leading player famous for its expertise, products and tailor-made solutions in the world of powders and granules - developed, tested and produced in-house.
 Perry highlighted the need for what they call their ‘Dinnissen Productivity Platform’ in relation to their various projects around the world.
 Because capable and experienced service engineers are scarce, the need to remotely access their machines grew.

 Why does Dinnissen connect its machines to the cloud?